dentarg/auth0-blog/_posts/2017-04-10-ngconf2017-summary-day3.markdown

 ---
 layout: post
 title: "ng-conf 2017 Summary - Day 3"
-description: "Angular v4 has been released.
+description: "Angular v4, realtime, rendering on the server, best practices, and more.
 Read about the sessions from ng-conf 2017 (April 7) Day 3."
-date: 2017-04-07 8:30
+date: 2017-04-10 8:30
 category: Conference, Growth
 banner:
   text: "Auth0 makes it easy to add authentication to your Angular application."